mindsdb/mindsdb/CONTRIBUTING.md

 Being part of the core MindsDB team is accessible to anyone who is motivated and wants to be part of that journey!

-Please see below how to contribute to the project, also refer to the contributing documentation.
+Please see below how to contribute to the project.
+Also refer to the contributing documentation.

 ## How can you help us?